masoudniki/sms-gateway/README.md

 first fill .env file with correct values and set your **SMS_DRIVER** and **SMS_TOKEN_API** then for  running project you have two options:
 1. running with docker

-run command blew in terminal:
+run commands blew in terminal:
 > docker-compose build

 > docker-compose up